-- We will use the E6 system: Characters advance normally through level 6, after which they stop gaining class levels and instead gain a feat every 5,000 XP.
+This campaign will be run using the E6 system: Characters advance normally through level 6, after which they stop gaining class levels and instead gain a feat every 5,000 XP.

-- Instead of the normal base classes we will use modified Generic Classes from Unearthed Arcana, with the addition of quite a few Class Feature Feats.
-Any of the usual prestige classes is on the table, provided the entry requirements can be met in this E6/Generic Class system.
+Any of the usual prestige classes is on the table, provided the entry requirements can be met within the six levels of the E6 system.
 To that end, you may find this thread helpful: E6 Prestige Class Guide

 HOUSE RULES PERTAINING TO CHARACTER CREATION:

 1. The general TMMGL/Mystara House Rules apply.

 2. There are no XP penalties for multiclassing; the “favored class” of a race just adds +1 hp or +1 skill point when a level of that class is taken.
 For purposes of feat/PrC prerequisites, any race whose favored class is XXX treats XXX as its favored class.